-If you’re a small business owner, freelancer, or simply looking to create or upgrade your own or your company’s website, the list below is for you.
+If you’re a small business owner, consultant, freelancer, or simply looking to create or upgrade your own or your company’s website, the list below is for you.
 We combed the web to find beautiful website color schemes by startups, SMEs, and freelance or self-employed professionals hailing from a variety of industries, from finance to baked goods.

 We’ve also included the color HEX codes for you, so you can plug them directly into your templates in Piktochart.
 Just click on the “Color Scheme” tab on the left side menu, hit the “Create New Color Scheme” button – and plug in the HEX codes.
 Oh, and if you don’t have a Piktochart account yet, just sign up for free here.

 Let’s dive in!

 Financial websites like to use blue because the color implies trust.
 Since Marqeta is taking a less conventional approach to consumer credit, its use of blue diverges a bit from typical corporate branding.
 It uses dark blue, cyan, and purple for its website color scheme.